 We are fond of an active style of life and choosing Fethiye was just right.
 We walked round the town and rode bicycles from Karataş Plajı up to Orman Piknik Alanı.

-We must admit, it’s rather difficult to move on, as we stopped to take a picture every 5 meters along the way!”
+We must admit, it’s rather difficult to move on, as we stopped to take a picture every five meters along the way!”

 You need to just stand still!

 “Back at home, in Kyiv, I set up an intensive program for each day.
 Reality amended it!
 It turned out that, in order to get the charge of positive emotions or an unforgettable experience you need to just…stand still!

 I exaggerate a bit, but we were in a state of delight at every step.”